Three bills sponsored by Rep. Vick advance past committee

 “I hope this bill will make it a little easier for someone who has paid their debt to society and wants to get back into the workforce,” Vick said.
 “I believe we should help individuals in this situation as much as we can, as they begin contributing to their communities in a positive way.”

-Vick’s third and final bill of the day to be moved forward was House Bill 1298 after it was unanimously passed by the Local Government Committee.
-H.B.
-1298 would exclude accessory dwelling units located outside urban growth areas.
+Vick’s third and final bill of the day to be moved forward was House Bill 1298 after it was unanimously passed by the House Local Government Committee.
+HB 1298 would exclude accessory dwelling units located outside urban growth areas from the calculation of housing density in that area if certain local development regulations regarding accessory dwelling units are imposed.

 All three bills now await a full vote from the House of Representatives before moving on to the Senate.